.

 Beychevelle

 2012 Beychevelle - 47% Cabernet Sauvignon + 44% Merlot + 4% Cabernet Franc +5% Petit Verdot.
-Very aromatic, fine ripeness for the vintage of both fruit and tannin, a bit light but very seductive, long fruity aftertaste.
+Very aromatic, fine ripeness for the vintage of fruit and tannin, a bit light but very seductive, long fruity aftertaste.
 92p.

 2011 Beychevelle - deeper and longer than 2012, stronger structure, creamy fruit.
 92+p.

-Tuesday the 6th October
+Tuesday the 6th of October

 Palmer